ogrisel/docker-distributed/README.md

 with all the necessary tools to run our cluster, in particular:

 - `conda` and `pip` to install additional tools and libraries,
-- `Jupyter` for the notebook interface accessed from any web browser,
+- `jupyter` for the notebook interface accessed from any web browser,
 - `dask` and `distributed`,
 - `psutil` and `bokeh` (useful for the [cluster monitoring web interface]( https://distributed.readthedocs.io/en/latest/web.html)).